daydreamt/arcelormittal/README.md

 Me/Nozomi/Irzam, but maybe no hardware unless jupyter notebook

 # HOW TO USE THE PROVIDED TEXTS?
--We could can get multimodal embeddings e.g. with  https://github.com/linxd5/VSE_Pytorch Then all we would have to do to match embeddings to scenarios, is for every frame to apply this model, and find the closest safety protocol.
+- We could can get multimodal embeddings e.g. with  https://github.com/linxd5/VSE_Pytorch Then all we would have to do to match embeddings to scenarios, is for every frame to apply this model, and find the closest safety protocol.

 - We have currently difficulty extracting the instructions from the documents nicely